 - To audit a course, you will need to complete the Permission to Audit form, which must be approved by the course instructor.

-- Provide the form to the Registrar's Office by the end of the first week of classes (by 4 p.m.).
+- Provide the Permission to Audit form and the Student Code of Conduct form to the Registrar's Office by the end of the first week of classes.
+Provide medical and immunization forms to Student Health Services.

-- The form also will be forwarded to Information Resources where you will be added to any online components, including associated Blackboard classrooms.
+- Your information will be forwarded to Information Resources where you will be added to any online components, including associated Blackboard classrooms.
 This process may take up to 1-2 days to complete.